utkarshcmu/grafana.org/source/blog/2016-06-23-grafana-3-1-beta-released.md

 Grafana 3.1 beta is now available for download!
 In this release we have focused on making monitoring more collaborative by enabling Grafana users to easily share and discover dashboard definitions.
-There is now a dashboards section in [Grafana.net](https://grafana.net) where you can discover and share dashboards for popular infrastructure and server applications.
+There is now a dashboards section no [Grafana.net](https://grafana.net) where you can discover and share dashboards for popular infrastructure and server applications.